-- 1. Risk Assessment Team: To identify and evaluate the associated Security & WSH hazards including but not limited to potential terror threats and formulate necessary control measures to minimise the identified risk to an acceptable level.
-(Hazard Identification Risk Evaluation Risk Control) - 2.
-Brief and send employees to courses or training on our Safe Work Procedures such as, but not limited to Office Ergonomics, Electrical Safety, Use of Ladder, Use of Hand Tool, Working at Height, Painting Works, Handling of Materials on Site, Housekeeping, Heat Stress and Haze, Vehicle Safety and Contingency Response Plan for a Terror Attack (Run, Hide, Tell & Press, Tie & Tell). - 3.
+- Risk Assessment Team: To identify and evaluate the associated Security & WSH hazards including but not limited to potential terror threats and formulate necessary control measures to minimise the identified risk to an acceptable level.
+(Hazard Identification - Risk Evaluation - Risk Control). - Brief and send employees to courses or training on our Safe Work Procedures such as, but not limited to Office Ergonomics, Electrical Safety, Use of Ladder, Use of Hand Tool, Working at Height, Painting Works, Handling of Materials on Site, Housekeeping, Heat Stress and Haze, Vehicle Safety and Contingency Response Plan for a Terror Attack (Run, Hide, Tell & Press, Tie & Tell). - 3.
 Regular tool-box meeting is conducted during the full duration of the project by the Safety Supervisor. - 4.
 Regular Risk Assessment check during the period of every project. - 5.
-Basic and Sufficient Safety equipment such as, Safety Helmet, Safety Harness and Safety shoes provided for all Site-Employee.
-(PPE) - 6.
+Basic and Sufficient Safety equipment such as, Safety Helmet, Safety Harness and Safety shoes provided for all Site-Employee (PPE). - 6.
 Ensuring control measures are being implemented as planned and correcting behaviour when necessary. - 7.
 Provide on-going guidance, coaching and assistance to employees when new control measures are implemented or existing measures are changed. - 8.
 Yearly review of Risk Management System and Risk Assessment Team.

-Summary of work injury and work-related Summary of Training and Development fatalities
+Summary of work injury and work-related fatalities